5. Bayesian Modelling#

 What probability theory offers is a tool to be able to derive consistently degrees of belief on certain outcomes based on the degrees of belief on the premises.
 In our previous example, with probability theory we could potentially compute the probability of profit from a certain trading strategy based on the probability of Apple trading higher tomorrow.
 Our brains are capable of doing such calculations intuitively in familiar situations, but such intuition breaks down quickly in unfamiliar domains, when probabilities are very small, or when there is a large number of assumptions or outcomes.
 Probability as an extension of logic can compute these probabilities in any situation.

 As we mentioned above, the actual rules to operate consistently with probabilities were inferred initially in the analysis of specific problems like games of chance or combinatorial problems, as done by mathematicians like Bernoulli and de Moivre in the 18th century.
 In the same century, reverend Thomas Bayes would write about application of probability theory to more general problems of reasoning under uncertainty, hence the name Bayesian school.
 It is important, however, to remark that Bayes was not the first author to attach such interpretation to probability, nor the one that would really formalize it as a proper theory of inference.
-That would really Laplace, who successfully showed how to use the rules of probability to assign probabilities to propositions of interest to the scientific domain, the most famous probably being his work inferring the mass of Saturn from noisy observations.
+That would be really Laplace, who successfully showed how to use the rules of probability to assign probabilities to propositions of interest to the scientific domain, the most famous probably being his work inferring the mass of Saturn from noisy observations.

 That we can operate with the rules of probability theory to work on degrees of belief was not, however, properly analyzed until the work of the physicist Richard Cox in the 20th century.
 In his work from 1946, he starts from the basic idea of quantifying our degree of belief in a proposition by associating a real number to it, without necessarily linking it to probabilities.
 The only condition is that the larger the number, the larger must be our degree of belief.
 Then, he moves onto imposing consistency rules using logical reasoning:

-• If we specify how much we believe a proposition X is true, we are implicitly specifying how much we believe it is false
+If we specify how much we believe a proposition X is true, we are implicitly specifying how much we believe it is false

-• If we specify how much we believe a proposition Y is true, and then how much another proposition X is true, given that Y is true, then we are implicitly specifying how much we believe both X and Y to be true
+If we specify how much we believe a proposition Y is true, and then how much another proposition X is true, given that Y is true, then we are implicitly specifying how much we believe both X and Y to be true

 Then, using Boolean logic and ordinary algebra, he found that consistency constraints this real numbers associated to our degree of belief to follow the rules of probability theory: